SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/SECURITY_REQUIREMENTS.md

 ## MITM Attacks
 In this type of attack, an attacker attempts to intrude on a mail exchange or continuous message between two users or clients of a cloud-based mobile application (client-server).

-## Reliability
+# Reliability
 Refers to the property that guarantees consistent intended behavior of an a general system, in this case applied to cloud and mobile ecosystem.

-### This requirement is applied over Internet transactions in the cloud and mobile ecosystem.
+## This requirement is applied over Internet transactions in the cloud and mobile ecosystem.

-## Privacy
+# Privacy
-n the context of cloud and mobile, privacy refers to the control of the user over the disclosure of his data.
+In the context of cloud and mobile, privacy refers to the control of the user over the disclosure of his data.
 In other words only the user has control of the sharing of is personal information, is data is only made public if the user allowed it.

-### This requirement is applied where the information is stored  .
+## This requirement is applied where the information is stored  .